top of page

 And no, I'm not talking about dinner and a movie.

-What I’m talking about here is whether putting the year in a timeline is a good idea.
+What I’m talking about here is whether putting the year or some specific true event in the timeline of your fiction story is a good idea.

-When this subject came up during a workshop the other day, it struck me that a blog post might be in order as I believe there are several good points to be made.
+When this subject came up during a workshop, it struck me that a blog post might be in order, as I believe there are several points to be made.

-The experts recommend that we don’t date our stories.
+The experts recommend that we don’t date our fiction.
 Why?
-Because in most cases, by not doing so, we allow the story to remain timeless.
+Because, in most cases, by not doing so, we allow the story to remain timeless.

-Unless you’re writing historical fiction, I caution writers to think twice (or even three times) before adding to the manuscript itself the year in which your story takes place.
+Unless you’re writing historical fiction (going back more than one hundred years), I caution writers to think twice (or even three times) before adding the year in which your story takes place or referring to a specific event like the pandemic or an election, for instance.

-We want readers to feel as though our story could be happening right then (at the time they’re reading it), whether they are enjoying it today or twenty years from now, allowing them to feel more a part of the story, almost as if they could step right inside.
+We want readers to feel as though our story could be happening right at the time they are reading it, whether they are enjoying the story today or twenty years from now, allowing them to become more a part of the story, almost as if they could step right inside.

-Naturally, certain aspects of your story could indicate somewhat of a vague timeline when it was written, like the use of or lack of use of cell phones, for example.
-I mean, just think about it.
-With the way the world is changing so rapidly, I’m pretty sure that if you are writing contemporary anything, something in your story will possibly give away the era in which it was written.
-But elements such as that will more likely fade into the background when your characters and storyline grab the readers and pull them right inside your book.
+Naturally, certain aspects of your story could indicate a vague timeline when it was written or when the story takes place, like the use of or lack of use of cell phones, for example.
+But if you think about it, you'll realize that with the way the world is changing so rapidly, whether you're writing contemporary or not, something in your story will likely give away the era in which it was written or meant to be portrayed as taking place.
+However, elements such as cell phones and smart watches will more likely fade into the background when your characters and storyline grab the readers and pull them right inside your book, whereas specific true events will not fade so easily.

-That said, in many cases, the year could, and probably is playing a significant role in your story if, even after giving it a lot of thought, you’ve chosen to stick it in there.
+That said, in many cases, the year or some true event could play a significant role in your story if, even after giving it a lot of thought, you choose to stick it in there.
 This decision depends largely on your genre and the specific story you’re telling.

 For instance, if you’re writing historical fiction, you may want to specifically reference the year to add to the reader’s experience, transporting them right back to, let’s say, the year 1670.
 But if you’re going to do that, be sure to do your research (on fashion, speech, and culture, just for starters) so that your readers aren’t continually pulled out of the story by period mistakes.
 And believe me, if you make them, readers will call you on it.